 The Wharton School has decided to extend the Round 3 deadline by two weeks after feedback from worried applicants.
 Also, the new Advance Access deadline is May 27, 2020.
 Wharton MBA admissions will release Round 2 decisions on March 26, 2020, as previously planned.

-UCLA Anderson School of Management—Round 3 Deadline is April 16, 2020.
+UCLA Anderson School of Management—Round 3 Deadline Extended to June 1, 2020.

 London Business School—Round 4 Deadline is April 22, 2020.

-London Business school will accept applications to its programs without a GMAT/GRE score if you cannot take a test in your location.
+London Business school will accept applications to its programs without a GMAT/GRE score.
 From the coronavirus FAQs section of the LBS website:

 Please note, if you already have a GMAT/GRE score you should submit it with your application.
 If you had planned to retake the test as you feel your score does not reflect your abilities, but are unable to do so, please let us know.